-Mulching attachments must match the machine’s capabilities so it can operate safely.
+The first step to safe, efficient operation is to ensure a proper match between the skid steer and your mulching attachment.
 With so many options to choose from, it's important to match the flow rate of your skid steer's hydraulic system.

 MATCHING HYDRAULIC FLOW RATE

 Most mulcher attachments require a skid steer with high flow hydraulics.
 You'll need to know the flow rate of your skid steer and the minimum and maximum flow rate of the mulcher.

 For example, the Virnig V70 Series Tree Disc Mulcher has a recommended flow rate of 30-45 gallons per minute (GPM), which will require a machine with high flow hydraulics.
 If a machine’s flow rate is under 30 GPM, the operator may not get the desired performance.